 Diabetes is increasingly prevalent, now affecting over 2 million people in Australia.
 This includes approximately 500,00o Australians with silent diabetes not yet diagnosed.
 An eye check is one of the essential steps in early diagnosis.

 These may exist individually or in combination.
-Annual eye examination is vital to obtain an early diagnosis.
+An annual eye examination is vital to obtain an early diagnosis.

 Improving diabetic control and attending to other risk factors can improve retinopathy and prevent visual loss.
 The important risk factors for diabetic retinopathy are: